-Copyright: Copyright belongs to the Aristotle University of Thessaloniki, University of Hull and the European Commission.
+Copyright: Copyright belongs to the European Commission.
 All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the permission of the publisher.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise without the permission of the publisher.
 The information contained in this publication is believed to be correct at the time of going to press.
 While care has been taken to ensure that the information is accurate, the publishers can accept no responsibility for any errors or omissions or for changes to the details given.